keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 * Avoid using multiple section titles sequentially without any text between them.
 * Avoid manual HTML anchors, links to section titles can be picked up from the page-level table of contents.

+## Cross references

+Always use [explicit targets](https://webaim.org/techniques/alttext/) for pages and sections to cross reference content within documentation.
+For external links or to reference a section on the same page, use markdown link syntax.

+The target names must be unique for each page and topic.

+Anbox Cloud documentation adheres to the following convention when naming explicit targets:
+* Reference: `ref-xxx-yyy`
+* Explanation: `exp-xxx-yyy`
+* How-to guides: `howto-xxx-yyy`
+* Tutorials: `tut-xxx-yyy`
+* Section targets in any topic: `sec-xxx-yyy`

+This helps in maintaining consistency in target naming and creating unique target names.

 ## Admonishments

 While admonishments can be useful to convey important information, they can be a distraction when used often.
 So before adding an admonishment, assess if the content really belongs in one.